greggman/HappyFunTimes/docs/unity/player-connect.md

     You also need to handle waiting players, telling them the game is full or to wait.

+#### Letting everyone play

+You can *return a player* by calling `PlayerConnector.ReturnPlayer(someNetPlayer)`.
+You'll have to get a reference to your `PlayerConnector`.

+What do I mean by *return the player*.

+Imagine you've made a game that supports only 4 people.
+There's 8 people who have connected to your game.
+4 of them are playing.
+4 are waiting to play.
+When a player dies you want the next player waiting to start playing.
+You can do this by when a player dies calling `thePlayerConnector.ReturnPlayer(netPlayerOfPlayerThatDied)`.

+Similarly let's say you made a round based game.
+7 people are connected but the game only supports 4 players.
+You can call `thePlayerConnector.FlushCurrentPlayers()` which will effectively call `thePlayerConnector.ReturnPlayer(netPlayer)` for every currently connected player and so will swap in the next 4 players.

 ## Things to be aware of

 You'll get an `OnDisconnect` event (your `OnDisconnect` callback will be called)